lukereding/book_notes/guides_for/meetings.md

 Tasks expand to the time allocated to them.
 Be respectful of people's time.
 Don't schedule a meeting for an hour when you think it should take 30 or 40 min.

+### be clear about the purpose of the meeting and the goal of the meeting

+What does the meeting need to accomplish to be successful?
+Is there anyone that's on-point for presenting or leading parts of the discussion?
+If so make it clear.

 ## during the meeting